-Party or relevant jurisdiction European Union - United Kingdom (England and Wales)

-Title of project The influence of the freshwater environment on salmonid populations

-Objective of research project This is a large research project examining the impact of

-environmental change on juvenile salmon production and ecology

-Brief description of research project One aspect of the research that is directly related to marine survival examines the potential role of assessment techniques in influencing marine survival of salmonid smolts.
+Party or relevant jurisdiction European Union - United Kingdom (England and Wales) Title of project The influence of the freshwater environment on salmonid populations 1 2 Objective of research project This is a large research project examining the impact of environmental change on juvenile salmon production and ecology Brief description of research One aspect of the research that is directly related to marine survival project examines the potential role of assessment techniques in influencing marine survival of salmonid smolts.
 Assessment methodologies such as trapping, anaesthetisation and tagging of wild/hatchery fish could affect the ability of smolts to adapt and survive in fresh or saline water and there is a need to identify any such effects in order to ensure best possible practice in assessment programmes.
-The proposed research will critically assess the techniques routinely used as the tools for population assessments and that provide the basis for the provision of advice to managers on biological reference points, the status of stocks and management measures for specific fisheries.

-Dates during which research April 2005 - March 2010

-will take place ^

-Area in which research will England and Wales
+The proposed research will critically assess the techniques routinely used as the tools for population assessments and that provide the basis for the provision of advice to managers on biological reference points, D (1 : 1:1 1 the status of stocks and management measures for specific fisheries.
+Dates during which research April 2005 - March 2010 will take place F111 W-1 Area in which research will England and Wales take place N/A Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the C(15.250 (aver 5 years) of which C72.700 is related to research ar £615,350 (over 5 years) of which £72,700 is related to research on salmon at sea research project saimon at sea Number of participating 3 scientists Name and e-mail address Andrew Moore of coordinating scientist a.moore@cefas.co.uk in charge of project Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear N/A and other equipment to be used Details of any collaborating N/A countries

-take place

-Estimated number and weight N/A

-of salmon to be retained

-Resources

-Estimated cost of the research project £615,350 (over 5 years)

-Number of participating scientists 3

-Name and e-mail address Andrew Moore

-of coordinating scientist in charge of project a.moore@cefas.co.uk

-Details of research N/A

-vessels, e.g. name,

-registration, call sign and

-description of vessel

-Type and amount of gear N/A

-and other equipment to be used

-Details of any collaborating N/A

-countries IV/A

-countries